beakerbrowser/record-protocols-spec/README.md

 # Record Protocols Spec

+---

+**Status**: Experimental!
+This spec is still being drafted and should not be taken too seriously yet.

+---

 Record Protocols are a standard for building interoperable applications on the Web.
 Its features include:

  - Strongly-enforced data schemas,